JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 **Explanation:** This step serves as the final validation of the automation process.
 Successful sign-in confirms that the generated accounts are functional, properly authenticated through Active Directory, and able to access system resources as expected.

 <h2>Phase 4: Group Policy Configuration and Account Management</h2>
 With user accounts successfully created, the final phase focuses on enforcing security policies and performing administrative account management tasks.
-This phase demonstrates how Group Policy and Active Directory tools are used to manage authentication behavior and user access.
+This phase demonstrates how Group Policy and Active Directory tools are used to manage authentication behavior and user access.<br><br>

 **Launch Group Policy Management Console**
 <img width="1536" height="1024" alt="LabC5" src="https://github.com/user-attachments/assets/c0e28256-0003-47f4-b28b-abd1c081e332" />